 The first step is to remove everything.
 Take down all the coats, remove the shoes.
 Clear that space!
 Now the real fun starts.

-Once the space is clear, take the opportunity to wipe everything.
+Once clear, take the opportunity to wipe everything.
 Getting rid of the dust is just as important as removing the clutter.
 Plus you want the space to be clean when items are put back into it.

 Our entryway is quite small.
 It is also not designed well.
 This means that even a small amount of clutter can make it less functional.